docsforadobe/premiere-plugin-guide/docs/universals/sweetpea-suites.rst

 Version 4, new in CS5.0.3, adds ExpireNamedPPixFromCache() and ExpireAllPPixesFromCache(), which allow a plug-in to remove one or all PPixes from the Media Cache, which can be useful if the media is changing due to being edited in a separate application.

 To expire an individual frames expired using ExpireNamedPPixFromCache(), the identifier must be known.
 The plug-in may specify an identifier using AddNamedPPixToCache().
 If a frame is in the cache with multiple names, and you expire any one of those names, then the frame will be expired.
-Alternatively, for rendered frames, the identifier may be retrieved using GetIdentifierForProduceFrameAsync() in the Video Segment Render Suite.
+Alternatively, for rendered frames, the identifier may be retrieved using GetIdentifierForProduceFrameAsync() in the :ref:`universals/sweetpea-suites.video-segment-render-suite`.

 Clearing the cache will not interfere with any outstanding requests, because each request holds dependencies on the needed frames.